Trepan-Debuggers/python3-trepan/docs/syntax/command.rst

 =======================

 Command names and arguments are separated with spaces like POSIX shell syntax.
-Parentheses around the arguments and commas between them are not used.
-If the first non-blank character of a line starts with ``#``, the command is ignored.
+Parenthesis around the arguments and commas between them are not used.
+If the first non-blank character of a line starts with `#`, the command is ignored.

 Commands are split at wherever ``;;`` appears.
 This process disregards